What is Junior Tranche Debt?

-When a company issues out debt, it may group it into either subordinated or unsubordinated debt.
+When a company issues debt, it may group it into either subordinated or unsubordinated debt.
 Unsubordinated debt holders rank higher in the hierarchy than the subordinated debt holders.
-If, for whatever reasons, the company is unable to meet its debt obligations, it may file for bankruptcy in the bankruptcy court.
+If for whatever reasons, the company is unable to meet its debt obligations, then it may file for bankruptcy in a bankruptcy court.
 If the court is satisfied with the request, it will appoint a liquidator who will sell the company’s assets and pay the creditors in order of priority.

 Treatment of Junior Debt on the Balance Sheet

 On the balance sheet, a company’s assets are listed first, followed by liabilities and, lastly, shareholder’s equity.
 Since junior debt is borrowed money, it is recorded in the liabilities section.
 Current liabilities are recorded first in the liabilities section, followed by long-term liabilities.
 Senior debt is recorded first in the long-term liabilities section, followed by junior debt.
 Long-term liabilities are recorded in the order of priority, starting with the item to be paid first in the event of a liquidation.
 When a company sells bonds that are subordinated debt, the cash proceeds are recorded in the cash account, and if the borrowed funds were used to buy property or equipment, then it is recorded as property, plant, and equipment in the assets section.

 The two types of debt differ in several aspects, as listed below:

 The more senior a debt is, the earlier it will be due for repayment.
 Senior debt lenders typically receive the principal plus interest payments earlier than junior debt lenders.
 For example, in European leveraged financing, senior debts typically offer repayment periods of 7 to 9 years while repayments of junior debts extend to more than ten years.